 A Certified Health Physicist developed the technical health and safety aspects of this plan.
-The Site H & S Specialist and/or a Certified Health Physicist may be consulted at any point during a small project excavation.
-The project Manager or Site H & S Specialist is responsible for:
+The Site H & S Specialist and/or a Certified Health Physicist may be consulted at any point during the Site Radiological Survey Plan.
+The Project Manager or Site H & S Specialist is responsible for:

-- Conducting on-site safety orientation for contractors/consultants, - > Conducting safety audits of work activities to insure compliance with this HASP, - > Maintaining required H & S documents and records, - > Stop project activities when threshold chemical or radiological levels are reached.
+- > Conducting on-site safety orientation for contractors/consultants (URS), - > Conducting safety audits of work activities to insure compliance with this HASP, - > Maintaining required H & S documents and records, - > Stop project activities when threshold chemical or radiological levels are reached.